Beach, Parks, and Recreation

 View of Boston from Webb State Park (courtesy of Boston.com)

 Great Hill Park and Great Esker Park also stand out as distinctive green spaces, both along North Weymouth’s waterfront.
 Great Hill Park has a 140-foot elevation and offers sweeping views of the Boston skyline and the entire scope of the harbor to the North Shore.
 Great Esker Park is home to the largest esker (a glacially-created geological formation) in North America, and has six miles of walking and hiking trails along quiet marshland and hilly eskers.
 It runs alongside the Weymouth Back River, which is known for its fishing, kayaking, and bird-watching.

 Great Hill Park

 A second waterfront park, Abigail Adams State Park, is located just before crossing the Back River Bridge into Hingham.
-Two other wonderful parks in North Weymouth are Beals Park (between Bridge and Sea Streets) which offers a playground, walking paths, a basketball court, and sledding hills, and James T. O’Sullivan Park (on Pilgrim Road across from Wessagusset Elementary School) which has three ball fields, a playground, a basketball court, and seasonal concessions.
+Two other wonderful parks in North Weymouth are Beals Park (between Bridge and Sea Streets) which offers a playground, walking paths, and sledding hills, and James T. O’Sullivan Park (on Pilgrim Road across from Wessagusset Elementary School) which has three ball fields, a playground, a basketball court, and seasonal concessions.